microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaOauth2PermissionGrant.md

 ### -ConsentType

-Indicates if the client application is authorized to impersonate all users or only a specific user.
-"AllPrincipals" indicates authorization to impersonate all users, while "Principal" indicates authorization to impersonate a specific user.
-Consent on behalf of all users can be granted by an administrator.
-In some cases, non admin users are authorized to consent on behalf of themselves for certain delegated permissions.
-This is required and supports $filter (eq only).
+Indicates whether the client application is authorized to impersonate all users or only a specific user.

+- `AllPrincipals`: Authorizes the application to impersonate all users.
+- `Principal`: Authorizes the application to impersonate a specific user.
+An administrator can grant consent on behalf of all users.
+In some cases, non-admin users are authorized to consent on behalf of themselves for certain delegated permissions.
+This parameter is required and supports the $filter query (eq only).

 ```yaml
 Type: System.String